csalinasonline/algoPyCreateAccount/README.md

 Algorand Blockchain using Python to create account on TestNet

-Inspired by original tutorial here:
+Inspired by original tutorial here: https://developer.algorand.org/tutorials/create-account-testnet-python/

-https://developer.algorand.org/tutorials/create-account-testnet-python/

-To fund accounts on TestNet go here for free algos: https://bank.testnet.algorand.network/
+To fund accounts on TestNet go here for free algos (fake monies to work on the algorand blockchain): https://bank.testnet.algorand.network/

 ## Install Python 3
-Go here and install python 3 for Win, Mac or Linux here:
+Go here and install python 3 for Win, Mac or Linux here: https://www.python.org/downloads/

-https://www.python.org/downloads/
+Can be done other ways but it can be a can of worms.
+Google is your friend.
+Use it!.

 ## Setting Python Path
+Setting path is tricky but doable as above section.
 ```bash
 # Mac, Linux
 export PATH=”$PATH:/usr/local/bin/python”